Alfresco/docs-alfresco/search-enterprise/latest/config/language.md

 ### Docker Compose

-If are installing Search Enterprise using a Docker Compose file you must instruct Alfresco that you are using another language in addition to English.
-For example, to use French you must add the following environment variable to the Alfresco service:
+If you are installing Search Enterprise using a Docker Compose file you must instruct Alfresco that you are using another language in addition to English.
+For example, to use French you must add the following environment variable to the Alfresco service (`alfresco`):

 ```yml
 JAVA_OPTS: "